 Maj.
 Gen. George C. Kenney, the head of the Fourth Air Force, berated 2nd Lt.
 Bong and told him to put his skills to use in the field.
 He sent him to the Southwest Pacific Theater in Australia under Gen. Douglas MacArthur’s Fifth Air Force.

-Less than two weeks later, he downed two more Japanese planes that were escorting a convoy reinforcing Japanese positions.
+Less than two weeks later, Dick Bong downed two more Japanese planes that were escorting a convoy reinforcing Japanese positions.
 A day after downing two fighters, he added another kill to his total.

 In two weeks’ time, Bong downed five enemy planes.
 He earned the Distinguished Flying Cross and an official “ace” designation.

-This action happened on July 26, 1943.
 Mere weeks before, in early June, Bong returned to base with a flat tire and his tail riddled with bullets from 7.7 mm rounds.
-Bong loved every minute of it.
+He loved every minute of it.

 The intrepid combat pilot received a promotion to 1st lieutenant April and then to captain in August of 1943.
 As a captain, Richard Bong was put in charge of replacement airplanes in New Guinea at the Fifth Air Force’s headquarters.
 Even though the captain had his regular duties, he continued to fly combat missions in P-38s.